Dayojaiye74/SplashScreen-Kotlin/README.md

 # SplashScreen-Kotlin
 he splash screen is the very first screen that we see whenever we open the app.
 It is a screen or a page (window) that comprises an image, name, logo, and version of the application.
 The Splash Screen helps to display brand identity to users as the app loads.
-It's popuplar in some apps: facebook, instagram, twitter, slack github and more..
+It's popuplarly seen in som app like: facebook, instagram, twitter, slack github and more..

+See demo below :point_down:

 ## Demo